-Accommodation of multiple entry doors is a built-in feature of the DoorGuard 5000 System.
-Up to 20 entry systems can be interconnected without the need for additional switching equipment.
-One additional pair of wires, parallel connected, to terminals ME and G of all entry systems will be required.
-When one entry panel is in use, the other panels will be temporarily disabled and display a "System in Use" message.
+Accommodation of multiple entrances that can communicate with different tenants at the same time, is a built-in feature of the DoorGuard 6000 System.
+Up to (4) entry systems can be interconnected without the need for additional switching equipment.
 Note that each entry panel must be independently powered and programmed.